 The moment a patient is told they aren’t a candidate for dental implants is often a defining one.
 It frequently happens at a general dental clinic, based on a panoramic X-ray review, without specialist input.
 Sometimes that assessment is accurate.
-Often it isn’t — or it represents only one part of the picture.
+Often it isn’t.
+Zygomatic and pterygoid implants exist precisely for patients who fall outside the parameters of conventional implantology.
+This guide is written for patients who have received that “not a candidate” verdict and want to understand what options actually remain.

 The Specific Problem These Implants Solve

-Conventional dental implants require sufficient alveolar bone — the ridge that housed the tooth roots — to anchor in.
+Conventional dental implants require the alveolar bone to anchor in.
 When this bone has resorbed significantly, conventional implants either cannot achieve adequate primary stability, or their placement would require bone grafting procedures first.
-In the upper jaw specifically, bone loss is compounded by maxillary sinus expansion, leaving some patients with very little workable bone in the posterior regions.
+In the upper jaw specifically, bone loss is compounded by maxillary sinus expansion.
+Zygomatic implants solve this by anchoring in the zygomatic bone (cheekbone) — dense cortical bone that does not resorb regardless of tooth or ridge bone loss.
+Pterygoid implants solve the same problem in the posterior upper jaw by anchoring in the pterygoid plates.

 Questions Every Patient Should Ask

 Was a CBCT scan done?
 A 2D panoramic X-ray cannot accurately assess bone width or the three-dimensional relationship between proposed implant sites and anatomical structures.
-A CBCT is the minimum required for any accurate assessment of complex implant candidacy.

 Has All-on-4 with angled implants been considered?
 Many patients told they don’t have enough bone for conventional implants are actually candidates for All-on-4, which uses angled posterior implants specifically to work in areas of moderate resorption.
-This question alone resolves many cases that were unnecessarily referred for more complex procedures.

 How Zygomatic and Pterygoid Implants Work Together